tomasbjerre/assertj-snapshot/README.md

  .matchesSnapshot();
 ```

-First time this code is run, a snapshot-file will be created.
-Any future runs will verify agains that snapshot-file.
+First time this code is run, a snapshot file will be created.
+Any future runs will verify against that snapshot.

 A `snapshot` can also be recorded inline, in the test case: